Mattallmighty/HA-Spotify-Podcast-Player/INSTALLATION.md

-# Installation Guide - Spotify Podcast Player
+# Installation Guide - HA Spotify Podcast Player

-This guide will walk you through installing and configuring the Spotify Podcast Player integration for Home Assistant.
+This guide will walk you through installing and configuring the HA Spotify Podcast Player integration for Home Assistant.

 ## Table of Contents